Shellshock: Nam '67: Plot

 They jump to the next task of seizing an old French fort being used as a POW camp.
 After fighting through the valley entrance, and clearing out multiple bunkers after an ineffective napalm strike, they assault the fort.
 Walker explores the basement and finds the POWs; after freeing them from their cells, he discovers one tied to chair with obvious signs of torture.
 He tells Walker that the NVA has planted explosives in the basement in an attempt to demolish the fort.
 He escapes with seconds to spare.
 The squad is then given orders to defend the fort from NVA and VC attacks.
 Later that night, the enemy attacks.
 Tompkins is sniped at the start of the attack and O'Brien is hacked to death with machetes in full view of Walker's squad.
 The attackers are finally repelled after Special Forces arrive.

-The next morning, Walker is told to report to Sergeant Ramirez and joins Special Forces.
+The next morning, Walker is told to report to Sergeant Ramirez and joins Special Forces now led by Colonel Salter.
 They take on subversive, rescue, and assault missions.
+During one mission, Caleb's team are sent to rescue Ramirez's team who had been lured into a trap.
+During the extraction, Ramirez's team stay behind to cover Caleb's team but got killed by an RPG.
+The Special Forces team locates Diem's underground listening outpost and destroy it before heading out to rescue captured American GIs in a nearby brothel where Psycho is killed by an RPG.
+They eventually capture Mama-san, a whore who operates near the US firebase, who disclose Diem's location.

-Walker's final mission is to defeat General Diem, the game's main antagonist.
+Walker's final mission is to defeat General Diem, whose base of operations is at a Buddhist temple near the Laos border.
 He succeeds and delivers Diem's severed head to the base.
 Afterwards, Walker's chopper is shot down en route to China Lake.
 Walker escapes from NVA captivity and helps fend off a massive attack on base camp by both NVA and VC forces.
 Finally, an air strike is called in, leaving Walker and Monty, a friendly South Vietnamese soldier, as the only survivors.